California pardons gay civil rights leader in new initiative

-Gov. Gavin Newsom pardoned Rustin for his arrest in 1953 when he was found having sex with two men in a parked car in Pasadena.
-He was in town as part of a lecture tour on anti-colonial struggles in West Africa.
+Newsom pardoned Rustin for his arrest in 1953 when he was found having sex with two men in a parked car in Pasadena, where he was appearing as part of a lecture tour on anti-colonial struggles in West Africa.

 Newsom noted that police and prosecutors nationwide at the time used charges like vagrancy, loitering and sodomy to punish lesbian, gay, bisexual, transgender and queer (LGBTQ) people.

-He issued an executive order creating what he called a new clemency initiative to identify those who might be eligible for pardons and swiftly consider those applications.
-He encouraged Californians to apply for clemency for people they believe meet that criteria.
+He issued an executive order creating a new initiative to identify those who might be eligible for pardons and swiftly consider those applications.

-Newsom's office could not say if other states have taken similar steps.

-"In California and across the country, many laws have been used as legal tools of oppression, and to stigmatize and punish LGBTQ people and communities and warn others what harm could await them for living authentically," Newsom said in a statement.
-He thanked those who pushed for Rustin's pardon and encouraged others in similar circumstances "to seek a pardon to right this egregious wrong."
+Rustin “is far from alone,” Newsom said in the order.
+He encouraged others in similar circumstances “to seek a pardon to right this egregious wrong.”

+“Countless others in California, as well as around the country, have experienced similar unequal application of the law because of stigma, bias and ignorance,” Newsom said.
+“His conviction is part of a long and reprehensible history of a criminal prohibitions on the very existence of LGBTQ people and their intimate associations and relationships.”

+Equality Federation executive director Rebecca Isaacs and Movement Advancement Project research director Naomi Goldberg said it appears Newsom’s is the first such clemency effort in any state.

 Newsom first gained national prominence in 2004 when, as San Francisco’s mayor, he ordered officials to issue marriage licenses to same-sex couples.
 The practice was overturned then but eventually became the law nationwide.

-The California Legislature's LGBTQ and black caucuses last month asked the Democratic governor to pardon Rustin.
+Last month, the California Legislature’s LGBTQ and Black caucuses asked the Democratic governor to pardon Rustin.

 Rustin’s close friends knew he was gay, but his religious and political associates distanced themselves after his arrest, Sen. Scott Wiener of San Francisco and Assemblywoman Shirley Weber told Newsom on behalf of the caucuses.